Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 ### Google Drive
 Shown only when Drive is connected.
 - **Save settings to Drive** uploads `tms-settings.json` to the same hidden `appDataFolder`.
-If a settings backup already exists, you're asked to confirm overwriting it — and TMS also keeps one extra safety copy (`tms-settings-prev.json`) of whatever was there before, so a mistaken overwrite is still recoverable.
+If a settings backup already exists, you're asked to confirm overwriting it, and TMS also keeps one extra safety copy (`tms-settings-prev.json`) of whatever was there before, so a mistaken overwrite is still recoverable.
 - **Restore settings from Drive** downloads and applies the current `tms-settings.json`, after confirmation.

 The date of the last Drive settings backup is shown next to the section title once one exists.